Information and Summary/Analysis:

 - on workers’, children’s, privacy, and other forms of human (and other – e.g., animal) rights this week: there is a conflict between the neochristian Catholic Church’s public promises of compassion to survivors of child sexual assault and its private instructions to lawyers for strenuous defence; an Australian state government will close a tent city for homeless people, after the city agreed to help them move to a “safe space” that has not yet been found; Italy has urged Australia to phase out “mulesing”; inappropriate toilets are forcing some disabled people have catheters inserted surgically (I can relate to the deliberate dehydrating of oneself when travelling, but in my case, that is because of toilet keys and the effects of diabetes); “for the first time in its 31-year history, a deaf team has participated in the Youth Parliament of Victoria”;

-- other workers’, children’s, privacy, and other forms of human or other rights matters have also occurred in: an internet company, Australia, my home state, Indonesia, Gaza (good news);
+- other workers’, children’s, privacy, and other forms of human or other rights matters have also occurred in: an internet company, Australia, my home state, Indonesia, Gaza (good news); - With regard to crime, judicial

-• With regard to crime, judicial matters and policing:
+matters and policing:

 - a Canadian police officer bought the suit a shoplifter was trying to steal for a job interview for the shoplifter (this is a feel good story, but (a) why was he reduced to that situation, and (b) does this others ideas on how to get out of being charged?); Italian firefighters are suspected of having lit fires for financial gain; three even more despicable than usual rapists have been found guilty; two major international drug syndicates have been dealt a blow; a riot in an Australian prison; body cameras showing police in one US city planting evidence is threatening 40 court cases; allegedly corrupt Customs officers have been charged (again, I remind that, in order to prevent lynchings and dictatorships like the USSR, people are entitled to a presumption of innocence); “Middle Eastern factions” (not refugees) are increasing their violence in a suburb of my home city;

-- other crime, judicial and policing matters have occurred in: Venezuela, Australia, India, USA (violence against women of colour);
+- other crime, judicial and policing matters have occurred in: Venezuela, Australia, India, USA (violence against women of colour); - With regard to press aka the

 - the Rory Peck Trust has provided freelancers with safety and first aid training in Nairobi, one-to-one safety advice on the first-ever day of surgeries in London (I am pleased to see my donations put to good use); “CNN has parted company with a conservative commentator after he tweeted a Nazi salute at a prominent liberal critic”;

-- other media / freedom of expression matters have occurred in: Israel, Australia, China, USA, India, the West Bank;
+- other media / freedom of expression matters have occurred in: Israel, Australia, China, USA, India, the West Bank; - With regard to overcrowding and “modern” lifestyle issues (is YOUR smart phone free of conflict minerals, environmental harm and child labour?
+[IT manufacturers are making some effort

-- on climate change and other environmental matters this week: my nation is starting to catch up with zero emission garbage trucks; mangroves support coastal communities around the world, but are being threatened by pollution; “households [can] get more out of their solar panels by effectively using their hot water system as a battery”; recycling companies are reusing half or less of their product as “cheap imports leave market in crisis, and “threatening to seriously damage the community's faith in the billion-dollar recycling industry”; cigarette butts could recycled into asphalt for roads; extensive pollution from illegal drug farms; illegal cross-border dumping of municipal waste – with possible collusion from one state’s EPA; single use plastic food containers will be banned in one city; questions over some nations’ climate change data; a leaked, draft report says the USA is already experiencing the effects of climate change – no matter what cretins like Voldemort II say; fish caught close to industrialised areas have more pollutants in them … (no kidding Einstein [sarcasm, Joyce]); the secret owners of a "Panamanian shelf company" have lost a legal bid to stop the EPA from clearing a notorious tyre stockpile ahead of the fire season; a trivial fine for a mining company’s environmental breach (what were the numbers?
+- on climate change and other environmental matters this week: my nation is starting to catch up with zero emission garbage trucks; mangroves support coastal communities around the world, but are being threatened by pollution; “households [can] get more out of their solar panels by effectively using their hot water system as a battery”; recycling companies are reusing half or less of their product as “cheap imports leave market in crisis”, and “threatening to seriously damage the community's faith in the billion-dollar recycling industry”; cigarette butts could recycled into asphalt for roads; extensive pollution from illegal drug farms; illegal cross-border dumping of municipal waste – with possible collusion from one state’s EPA; single use plastic food containers will be banned in one city; questions over some nations’ climate change data; a leaked, draft report says the USA is already experiencing the effects of climate change – no matter what cretins like Voldemort II say; fish caught close to industrialised areas have more pollutants in them … (no kidding Einstein [sarcasm, Joyce]); the secret owners of a "Panamanian shelf company" have lost a legal bid to stop the EPA from clearing a notorious tyre stockpile ahead of the fire season; a trivial fine for a mining company’s environmental breach (what were the numbers?
 If this is going from, say, 2 mg/L SS to 16 mg/L [ppm], I can understand the low fine, but if is going from 100 mg/L to 800 mg/L, the situation is more serious); “a farmer has been awarded $7 million in damages for losses caused by a neighbour's negligent spraying” (GOOD!); twenty tonnes of insecticide contaminated eggs have been sold in Denmark; climate change over the past 50 years is causing floods in Europe to be up to 15 days earlier in some places (and later in others); the world needs indigenous people as stewards of their land, and ways that indigenous people are reducing greenhouse gas emissions and ending hunger; a call to use better language to describe the natural world;

 - other environmental matters have occurred in: the Pacific, the USA;